b---c/oauth-token-bff/main.md

 ## Access Token Response {#ATresp}

-If the backend successfully obtains a suitable token, or has one already cached, it returns it to the frontent in a message featuring the following parameters.
+If the backend successfully obtains a suitable token, or has one already cached, it returns it to the frontend in a message featuring the following parameters.

 * `access_token` : The requested access token.
 This parameter is REQUIRED.
 * `expires_in` : The lifetime in seconds of the access token, as defined in section 4.2.2 of [@RFC6749].
 This parameter is REQUIRED.